 Bitter Springs is only a few kilometres out of Mataranka, in Elsey National Park.
-You hop in at one end, and a gentle current carries you downstream.
-After winding through ferns and palms for about 100 metres, you jump out and follow a path back to the start where you can do it all again.
+You hop in at one end and a gentle current carries you downstream.
+After winding through ferns and palms for about 100m, you jump out and follow a path back to the start where you can do it all again.

 Most people end up at Mataranka Thermal Pools.
 However, it isn’t nearly as natural, with concrete walls around parts of the springs.
 It’s also where the tourist buses stop off, so you’ll be inundated with tourists who’ve been there all day and look more like a prune than a human.

 Do yourself a treat and head to Bitter Springs instead

 The done thing seems to be to bring a pool noodle so that you can just lie back and float downstream.
 However, we apparently didn’t get the memo about flotation devices and so were forced to kick our little legs and arms like plebs to stay afloat.

 We also got some inside goss from the locals about a few little baby turtles who’ve been known to swim about the springs.
 Unfortunately, we didn’t see any while we were there, but if you keep your eyes peeled you may just be lucky enough to see one.

 Now, I understand that Mataranka is a bit far for a weekend getaway for most people, but NT has so much to offer.
 If you need a bit more convincing to get you up there for your next holiday, check out the MacDonnell Ranges or Kakadu National Park and add them to your list.